SAVE THE BEES

 Kathy has more than 15 years experience raising funds for community-level, national and international nonprofits based in the D.C. metropolitan area focusing on peace, social justice, conservation and green building.
 She has extensive editing experience in a variety of print media.
 Kathy has a B.A. in French from Illinois State University and an M.A. in International Development from American University.
 She has lived and traveled extensively in Japan, Europe and Africa, as well as the Kyrgyz Republic.
 In her spare time, she enjoys volunteering for local organizations, reading, writing, traveling and attending film festivals and live music.

-Benjamin Schreiber is the climate and energy tax analyst at Friends of the Earth.
+Benjamin Schreiber is heading the climate and energy team, having previously served as the climate and energy tax analyst at Friends of the Earth.
 Prior to joining friends of the Earth he was a staff attorney at Environment America where he focused on energy issues.
 Ben received a B.A. in sociology from the University of Chicago and a J.D. from Washington University in St. Louis.

 Sharon Smith is Friends of the Earth's accountant.
 She brings with her more than 20 years of accounting experience.
 Her tremendous organization and commitment to producing results above and beyond expectations are an asset to the organization.
 In her spare time she enjoys creating personal calendars, all occasions’ cards and photo collages.
 Sharon also has an interest in computers and electronic gadgets.